Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/notifications.markdown

 ## How quickly will I be notified?

-You will be notified when NetNewsWire downloads the article.
-When this happens depends on how frequently NetNewsWire is set to refresh feeds, and when the last refresh was completed.
+You are notified when NetNewsWire downloads the article.
+When they’re downloaded depends on the refresh interval, set in NetNewsWire’s settings, and when the last refresh was completed.

 If you want notifications sooner, Feedbin make [*Feedbin Notifier*][fbn], a notification app for use with their service.
 It will probably notify you sooner than NetNewsWire can do.